 On the contrary, texting is direct, personal, and rarely gets lost in the mix of other messages.
 Many schools are already integrating texting into their communication strategies.
 Leveraging text messaging as a way to communicate with students is nothing new, but developing an effective strategy is essential to ensuring your messages are getting across to your prospective students and/or parents.
 Here is an 8-point checklists you can use to optimize or kick-off your texting strategy.

 The worst thing a college can do is text students without asking permission first.
 Failing to do so can annoy students, potentially damage your school’s name, and may even cause you to receive some hefty fines.
-To begin, you’ll need to allow for students to opt in to receive text messages or at least share that by providing a mobile number the student gives permission to receive text messages from.
+In August of 2023, updates were made regarding the A2P Campaign guidelines.
+As a reminder, an A2P (Application-to-Person) campaign is a marketing initiative where automated messages are sent from an application to individuals, typically for promotional or informational purposes.
+So if you utilize a service that sends out SMS text messages to students, this falls under an A2P Campaign.
+Part of the guidelines indicate that students need to opt themselves into SMS communications.
+A simple question asking “Would you like to receive SMS messaging from us?” should do the trick on any of your existing forms that capture student information.
 If you use Slate as your CRM, it’s super easy to create a custom text opt-in field that does just this.
 Be sure to add this field to all your inquiry forms, applications, campus tour registration, or any other form where you may be collecting a mobile phone number.

 You need to make sure to personalize your text messages.
 Whether it’s to one person or a massive group, you should include who you are, what institution you’re texting from, and what you’re asking the student to do.
 The more you personalize your content, the more the student will engage with you and not think a text is coming from a system, a bot, or an unknown stranger they don’t know.